Trust and Security

 Veracode Verified Continuous is the highest level of the Verified program from Veracode, Leader in the Gartner Magic Quadrant for Application Security and builds on the security processes embedded in the development lifecycle of our products.
-This certification validates key aspects of our security strategy including:

 You can check out our certification status on the Veracode website here.

 UiPath Bug Bounty Program aims to leverage the expertise of HackerOne's ethical hacker community to find vulnerabilities in our RPA Platform and surrounding ecosystem in order to keep our customers, partners and community users safe from malicious activities.

 If you find a vulnerability on any systems that you feel are part of the UiPath organization, please send us an email at email@example.com.

 The Program focuses on high priority items such as:

 Identifying and exploiting vulnerabilities in the implementation of Orchestrator and Robot that will permit escalation of privileges and perform out of rights/bound actions on Orchestrator.

 Gaining control over the Orchestrator machine(s) in an on-premise scenario where the threat actor (malicious entity) is not a provisioned user on Orchestrator at application layer or OS level but is able to join the network on which robot and Orchestrator is deployed.

 Using manual analysis or tools to conduct an objective evaluation of the Orchestrator application against OWASP Top 10 2017 Application Security Risks.